chubock/ansible-role-kafka/README.md

 Role Variables
 --------------

-The variable `borkerId` should be defined at host level and indicates the id of zookeeper instance and docker broker:
+The variable `borkerId` should be defined at host level and indicates the zookeeper instance id and kafka broker id:

     [kafka]
     docker1.local brokerId=1